Josh Rojas Player Props: Mariners vs. Royals

 Josh Rojas At The Plate

-- He has not hit a long ball in his 64 games this season.
+- In 65 games played this season, he has not hit a long ball.

-- In 29.7% of his games this year, Rojas has had at least one RBI.
-He's picked up more than one in 9.4% and driven in three or more of his team's runs in two contests.
+- Rojas has an RBI in 20 of 65 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 21 games this season (32.8%), including multiple runs in six games.
+- In 33.8% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (9.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.